vertica/vertica-python/README.md

 To use Kerberos Authentication, obtain a TGT using `kinit` or by logging in, and run vertica-python like above.
 You can pass in optional arguments to customize the authentication.
 The parameters are `kerberos_service_name`, which defaults to `vertica`, and `kerberos_host_name`, which defaults to the database host name.

+In short, vertica-python will handle the "negotiations" of Kerberos authentication, but ensuring that an initial TGT is available and valid is the responsibility of the user.

 Logging is disabled by default if you do not pass values to both ```log_level``` and ```log_path```.
 The default value of ```log_level``` is logging.WARNING.
 You can find all levels [here](https://docs.python.org/3.8/library/logging.html#logging-levels).
 The default value of ```log_path``` is 'vertica_python.log', the log file will be in the current execution directory.
 For example,

 ```python